 • Ankylosing spondylitis – a type of arthritis that causes inflammation of your joints and ligaments along your spine and, over time your joints may fuse.

-• Spondylosis – spinal degeneration such as osteoarthritis of the spine.
+• Spondylosis – spinal degeneration / osteoarthritis of the spine.

 Spinal stenosis is a narrowing of your spinal canal that puts pressure on your spinal nerves and sometimes your spinal cord, causing them to become swollen and inflamed and, can lead to chronic pain, numbness, and muscle weakness in your arms or legs.

-Spinal stenosis may be caused by osteoarthritis, enlarged joints, thickened ligaments and, bony overgrowths.
+Spinal stenosis may be caused by osteoarthritis, enlarged joints, thickened ligaments, bony overgrowths, tumour, infection, bleeding, and disc herniations.

 Spinal decompression surgery is usually carried out under general anaesthetic.
 It typically takes at least an hour, but it may take much longer for more complex cases.